spectre10/fs-cli/README.md

 If you have Go installed, ([Install from here](https://go.dev/doc/install))

-you want a stable release version, then run this command,

-`$ go install github.com/spectre10/fileshare-cli@v0.1.0`
+Add $GOPATH/bin to your $PATH.
+And then,

-you want the latest git version, then run this command,
+if you want the latest release version, then run this command,

 `$ go install github.com/spectre10/fileshare-cli@latest`

+or

+if you want a specific release version, then run this command,

+`$ go install github.com/spectre10/fileshare-cli@vX.X.X`

 Alternatively, you can download from GitHub Releases.